20. Preparing Exercise Data

 In Module Module: Creating Vector Data, Follow Along: Data Sources lesson shows close-up images of three school sports fields which students are asked to digitize.
 You’ll therefore need to reproduce these images using your new SRTM DEM tiff file(s).
 There is no obligation to use school sports fields: any three school land-use types can be used (e.g. different school buildings, playgrounds or car parks).

 For reference, the image in the example data is:

-Having created your localised dataset, the final step is to replace the tokens
+Having created your localized dataset, the final step is to replace the tokens

 substitutions.txt file so that the appropriate names will appear

-in your localised version of the Training Manual.
+in your localized version of the Training Manual.

 The tokens you need to replace are as follows: